jobs.ac.uk - Great jobs for bright people

 Job Description

-University-based researchers work in a wide range of fields in the humanities, sciences and social sciences, although the science subjects use by far the greatest number of researchers.
+University-based researchers work in a wide range of fields in the humanities, sciences and social sciences, although science subjects use by far the greatest number of researchers.
 They are usually based in one or more university departments and work on projects alone, or collaboratively with colleagues in the same institution or in another university.
 Many researchers also work with people outside academia, for example in the public or private sectors.
 The hours of work are flexible and can be determined by the individual depending on the needs of the project.
 Researchers can expect to work for long hours, especially as deadlines draw closer.
 More senior researchers are involved in hiring other staff and in managing budgets and applying for funding to maintain the projects on which they are working.
 Many senior researchers are also required to supervise PhD students in their field and may be asked to do a small amount of general teaching in the department in which they are based.

 Duties